7 Content Marketing Trends You Should Be Following

 We know a picture is worth a thousand words.
 Video content marketing is on the rise.
 We have now plenty of hot and innovative mediums to share this type of content on.
 A 2014 report found that the amount of video from people and brands in Facebook’s news feed had increased 3.6 times.
 According to specialists, by 2017, 70% of all Internet traffic will be online videos.

 Video captures the users’ interest instantly and keeps them engaged.
 Video content is shareable and backed up by old and new platforms.
 If you want to step up your game this year think about this: serialized video content!
-It builds interest and anticipation as you unfold a certain narrative.
-This makes it a must-follow trend this year.
+Series builds interest and anticipation as you unfold a particular narrative and makes it a must-follow trend this year.

 2. Live Streaming